 - Great Navigation Devices - A cellular-enabled tablet includes a true GPS chip, and it's active even if you don't have an active plan.
 With many navigation apps available for both RVs and boats, you don't have to choose a dedicated GPS display unit.
 Use your large screen, and run the app (or multiple apps) that work best for your travel style.

 - Range of Options & Prices - Just like laptops, tablets come in a range of prices and options.
 Some can be just as expensive as high-end laptops.
 For mobile internet, focus on more modern models that will give you a cellular modem that can use today's latest technology.
 But also make sure the unit itself can suit your needs and has a screen size that fits how you use your technology.

 - No Antenna Ports - Tablets don't have antenna ports - which means you can't use external antennas with them.
-An expensive cellular booster (which often isn't the best choice for data performance) is the only signal-enhancing option.
+An expensive cellular booster (often isn't the best choice for data performance) is the only signal-enhancing option.

 - Those who have a lot of data needs, especially for video streaming or conferencing.

 - Those who can perform a lot of tasks from a tablet.